kmlingaudhaya/perspective_n_point_pose_computation/README.md

     ```

 Adjust the names, scripts, and dependencies based on your project's requirements.

-Here I have generated some random 2d points to simulate the process, but in real time it has to retrieve those 2d points from the object detected in the image.
+Also, here I have generated some random 2d points to simulate the process, but in real time it has to retrieve those 2d points from the object detected in the image.